Common Therapy Terms: Knowing These Terms Can Improve Mental Health

 Dissonance

 Dissonance, or cognitive dissonance, is the mental discomfort that arises when someone has conflicting beliefs, attitudes, or values.
 This discomfort can create internal conflict, which might motivate people to seek therapy to resolve these inconsistencies and become more self-aware.
-For instance, a person may feel dissonance if they believe in being honest but end up lying to a friend to avoid an awkward situation.
+For instance, a person may experience dissonance if they believe in being honest but end up lying to a friend to avoid an awkward situation.
 Therapy can help the individual explore their beliefs and values to make more consistent choices.

 Ego